-An innovative, experienced and bilingual arts leader, Brian Cole is the ninth chancellor of the University of North Carolina School of the Arts (UNCSA).
-The nation’s first public arts conservatory, UNCSA is one of 17 constituent campuses in the University of North Carolina System, and home to some of the top-ranked professional artistic training programs in the world.
-Cole leads approximately 1,300 students from high school through graduate school, as well as 700 summer and 500 community school students, and more than 600 faculty and staff.
+An innovative, experienced and bilingual arts leader, Brian Cole is the ninth chancellor of UNCSA.
+He leads approximately 1,300 students from high school through graduate school, as well as 700 summer and 500 community school students, and more than 600 faculty and staff.
+The UNC Board of Governors appointed Cole as chancellor on May 20, 2020.
+He had previously served as interim chancellor at UNCSA since August 2019.

-Since becoming chancellor, Cole has filled seven key leadership positions, including the executive vice chancellor and provost, the vice chancellor for advancement, three arts deans, the vice provost and dean of student affairs, and the executive director of the Thomas S. Kenan Institute for the Arts, forming a talented team that will take UNCSA into the next era.
-Last year he led the development of UNCSA’s new strategic plan, entitled “UNCSA Forward.”
-The plan seeks to guide UNCSA into the next era as it evolves to meet the demands of a transforming arts and entertainment landscape and helps its student-artists ignite cultural change in the industry and society, with a focus on five core strategic priorities: institutional sustainability; maintaining and expanding industry relevance; interdisciplinary arts work; health and wellness in the arts; and equity, diversity, inclusion & belonging (EDIB).
+Since becoming chancellor, Cole led the development of “UNCSA Forward: Our 2022-27 Strategic Plan.”
+The five-year plan will guide UNCSA into the next era as it evolves to meet the demands of a transforming arts and entertainment landscape and helps its student-artists ignite cultural change in the industry and society.
+The plan focuses on five core strategic priorities: institutional sustainability; maintaining and expanding industry relevance; interdisciplinary arts work; health and wellness in the arts; and equity, diversity, inclusion and belonging (EDIB).

 In addition, he provided leadership for the first comprehensive campaign at UNCSA in decades, Powering Creativity: The Campaign for UNCSA, leading the school across the finish line to raise more than $75 million, surpassing the original goal by $10 million.

 Cole joined UNCSA as dean of the School of Music in 2016.
 In that capacity, he also served as the executive director for two preprofessional graduate institutes at the school: the A.J.
 Fletcher Opera Institute and the Chrysalis Chamber Music Institute.
-In collaboration with the vice chancellor for advancement, Cole served as the lead for advancement projects for the School of Music.
-Under his leadership, the school doubled merit-based scholarship resources through major gifts totaling $4 million and achieved a 150 percent increase in applications.
+In collaboration with the vice chancellor for advancement, Cole doubled merit-based scholarship resources through major gifts totaling $4 million and achieved a 150% increase in applications.

 Prior to joining UNCSA, Cole served four years as the founding dean of academic affairs at Berklee College of Music’s campus in Valencia, Spain.
 Before that, he served seven years as associate dean of academic affairs at the Puerto Rico Conservatory of Music.